Sundials

 The equation of time repeats fairly closely every four years.

-For further accuracy when using a horizontal sundial, correct to the center of the sun by adding one minute in the morning or subtracting one minute in the afternoon.
+For further accuracy when using a horizontal sundial, correct to the center of the sun by adding one minute before solar noon or subtracting one minute after solar noon.

 Add longitude correction for your location or generate data from: NOAA